OSMDA: OpenStreetMap-based Domain Adaptation for Remote Sensing VLMs: Introduction

-We evaluate OSMDA-VLM on 10 benchmarks of varied difficulty spanning captioning, counting, multiple-choice, and open-ended visual question answering (VQA), and classification.
-Because we observe that many published baselines are brittle to instruction format, failing under paraphrases or zero-shot conditions, we evaluate all nine competitors under unified evaluation protocols.
+Further, we evaluate nine competitive models under the same protocol, revealing surprising failure cases, and identifying OSMDA-VLM as the strongest overall performer.
 We believe this evaluation constitutes one of the most thorough comparative studies in remote sensing VLM literature.

-We summarise our contributions as follows: \begin{itemize} \item \textbf{OSMDA}: a self-contained domain adaptation framework that uses map comprehension to generate geographic supervision for VLM fine-tuning, eliminating dependence on external teacher models and significantly reducing annotation cost (see Figure~\ref{fig:tizer}(a)). \item \textbf{OSMDA-Captions}: a high-quality dataset of over 200K detailed image-caption pairs incorporating OpenStreetMap data. \item \textbf{OSMDA-VLM}: a remote sensing VLM achieving state-of-the-art results across the majority of evaluated remote sensing benchmarks (see Figure~\ref{fig:tizer}(b)). \item A comprehensive and reproducible evaluation of ten models under unified protocols across ten benchmarks, exposing systematic overfitting in prior work and providing a more reliable assessment of the current state of the field. \end{itemize}
+We summarise our contributions as follows: \begin{itemize} \item \textbf{OSMDA}: a self-contained domain adaptation framework that uses map comprehension to generate geographic supervision for VLM fine-tuning, eliminating dependence on external teacher models and significantly reducing annotation cost (see Fig.~\ref{fig:teaser}(a)). \item \textbf{OSMDA-Captions}: a high-quality dataset of over 200k detailed image-caption pairs incorporating OpenStreetMap data. \item \textbf{OSMDA-VLM}: a remote sensing VLM achieving zero-shot performance superior to prior work and controlled-backbone alternatives (see Fig.~\ref{fig:teaser} b) and c)). \item \textbf{Large-Scale Evaluation}: A comprehensive and reproducible evaluation of ten models under unified protocols across eleven benchmarks, suggesting overfitting in prior work and providing a more reliable assessment of the current state of the field. \end{itemize}